 This course introduces students to constructive theology by utilizing the metaphor of the arts to interpret the practice and formation of the Christian faith.
 Prerequisite: RELI 110.
-Core Requirements: Intersections: Religious Traditions
+Core Requirements: Religious Traditions and Theological Conversations

-RELI 260 - The Geography of God's Incarnation: Landscapes and Narratives of Faith (RT) (3)
+RELI 260 - Geographies and Stories of Faith (RT) (3)

 What does geography have to do with our spirit, with God's Spirit?
 The course is a theological and pastoral response to that question.
-We will explore the doctrine of the incarnation through the lens and metaphor of geography and place in Christian theologies, with specific attention to Native American theologies.
+We will explore the geographies, narratives, and places in Christian theologies, with specific attention to Native American theologies.
+Tradition and Culture Course.
 Prerequisite: RELI 110.
+Core Requirements: Religious Traditions and Theological Conversations